aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

             p_new_view[i, j] = (0.25*(p_new_view[i-1, j] + p[i+1, j]
                 + p_new_view[i, j-1] + p[i, j+1] - b[i, j]*dx**2))
     ```
-    Note that as well as for the most of the rest of code, syntax for the loops in Cython is exactly that in Python.
+    Note that as well as for the most of the rest of code, syntax for the loops in Cython is exactly that of Python.

     The downside we get when using memoryviews is that they are not as flexible as Numpy arrays.
 Many NumPy functions though still support memoryviews.
-Memoryvies even support some of the "same" methods and attributes that Numpy arrays do but the return value is always of the C type.
+Memoryviews even support some of the "same" methods and attributes that Numpy arrays do but the return values are always of the C type.

 Generally almost *any* Python code is valid in Cython.
 This is no surprise, as aside from when working with C types directly, Cython makes calls to the Python interpreter.
 We have introduced typing and memoryvies as an extra of Cython to gain the speedup but the pure Python code should also compile.